 Well, we could buy a house, a painting, some shares of Apple, or a chunk of gold.
-These are all examples of assets we could buy in the hopes of earning a long-term return.
+These are all examples of individual assets.

 Assets which are similar to each other can be grouped into categories known as asset classes.
 A house belongs to the “real estate” asset class.
 Shares of Apple belong to the asset class known as “stocks”.
-Gold would belong to the “precious metals” asset class.
+And Gold is a “precious metal”.

 Now, where things get really interesting is when our investments are spread amongst a variety of asset classes, in order to exploit their relationships to each other.
 For example, stocks generally do well when bonds do poorly, and vice-versa.
 As we’ll see, we can use that to our advantage!

-In which asset classes can the average person invest?
-It turns out that, today, it’s easy to invest in a surprisingly broad range of asset classes, including:
+So in which asset classes can the average person invest?
+It turns out that it’s easy to invest in a surprisingly broad range of asset classes, including: